 I’ve often experienced how intensely occupied people are with their preferred end result and the problem is that this greatly limits their perspective on what is actually going on during the meeting.

 If you are focused on a specific end result, you are putting on blindfolds.
-Finding a definite solution or being affirmed in your opinion just isn’t always possible, and by focusing on such a specific outcome, you limit your ability to recognize possible better outcomes and opportunities.
+You limit your ability to recognize possible better outcomes and opportunities.

 I always advice my clients to broaden their perspective of what success in conversations looks like.